CrmScarlett/db-capstone-project/README.md

 7. Open Jupyter file below and establish connection from Python Client to MySQL DB, and query as task asked

    LittleLemonFinalProject.ipynb

+   !!!
+Please Note:  Please review logic in the script in detail and cross check the stored procedures returned result with data in database.
+   !!!
+Don't use 'correct answer' from the questions.
+The questions and the data source LittleLemon_data.xlsx are mismatching itself.